AffectiveCognitiveInstitute/inclumove/index.md

 Animations are an important part of the user interface experience.
 Special animations are played every time a workflow is completed or badges are collected.
 Animations are also built into the performance overview towards the end.
 #### Editor Tool
 The Editor Tool offers the possibility to design all displays in the chatbot (image, text, sound, video), pick-by-light projections and the time of a workflow step and to add new entries.
-In addition, the adaptivity of each element can be edited to display additional help offers if needed.
+In addition, the adaptivity of each element can be edited to display additional assistance if needed.

 ---